 - Engage an architect or preservation consultant for your project to look at solutions and to provide expertise on the appropriate use of building materials and features. - Identify materials and features that contribute to the historic character of the building and note as many as possible for preservation.
 Features may include such building elements as walls, exterior and entryway tiles, display windows, transom windows, doors, window and door surrounds, bulkheads and kickplates, cornices and friezes, columns and piers, and building adornments. - Stabilization of damaged or deteriorated building features should always be the first step prior to undertaking work on the building. - Life safety, accessibility, and code requirements must take precedence over historic preservation.
 Identify any character-defining exterior features, materials, and finishes that may be affected by code- or accessibility-required work.
-Care should be taken to not obscure, damage, or destroy character-defining materials or features where possible. - Consult with the Pennsylvania Historical and Museum Commission and Mt.
+Care should be taken to not obscure, damage, or destroy character-defining materials or features where possible. - Consult with the Pennsylvania Historical and Museum Commission (PHMC) (call 717-783-8946) and Mt.
 Lebanon code officers to help determine the most sensitive solutions to comply with access, life safety, and code requirements related to your historic building.
 This could mean finding alternative means of compliance that will meet requirements while not negatively impacting the historic character of the building. - Consult the Historical Society of Mount Lebanon for any available historic imagery showing what your building looked like in the past.
-This can serve as a baseline for completing historically appropriate renovations to your building.
+This can serve as a baseline for completing a rehabilitation that is sensitive to your building's historic character.

-GUIDELINES FOR THE RENOVATION AND ALTERATION OF HISTORIC PROPERTIES
+GUIDELINES FOR THE REHABILITATION OF HISTORIC PROPERTIES